TarasK8/Optimized-UI-for-Unity/README.md

 > The package is currently in an early stage of development, so some methods and concepts may change over time.
 Use at your own risk

 ## Features
-- State Machine: This is an animator replacement focused on switching between visual states of UI elements, such as buttons.
+- **State Machine**: This is an animator replacement focused on switching between visual states of UI elements, such as buttons.
-- Flex components: an analogue of CSS Flex in web design.
-Automatically places elements in a container, you can specify Grow, Shrink, Basis for each element
+- **Flex components**: an analogue of CSS Flex in web design.
+Automatically places elements in a container, you can specify Grow, Shrink, Basis for each element *(During the development, I found out that Unity already has something similar, but maybe my solution will be more convenient for someone)*

 ## State Machine Usage
 ### 1. Configure State Machine